-The result of application for credit transfer will be noticed about two months after enrollment.
-You are not allowed to change or withdraw the approved application for credits transfer.
+The result of application for credit transfer will turn up on the Gakumu system around two months after matriculation, you are responsible to confirm it.
+It is not allowed to change or withdraw any approved application.
 The grade of the transferred course is recorded as "T" (Transferred), however by taking the same course at JAIST after enrollment, the grade will be changed into numerical grade.
 All credits will be counted toward the degree completion requirements.